Rise and Decline of the Third Reich: Reception

 In the April 1975 issue of Airfix Magazine, Bruce Quarrie called Third Reich "One of the most interesting, though complicated, games to come our way for some time."
 Quarrie noted that one of the positive aspects of its complexity was that "There is literally no end to the permutations which can be employed in this game, which demands a basic knowledge of strategy and economic principles as well as basic military tactics."
-He concluded, "It is one of the most ambitious games ever produced and certainly not one for the novice to attempt, but for the experi- enced wargamer it presents an absorbing challenge."
+He concluded, "It is one of the most ambitious games ever produced and certainly not one for the novice to attempt, but for the experienced wargamer it presents an absorbing challenge."

 In a 1976 poll conducted by Simulations Publications Inc. to determine the most popular wargames in North America, Third Reich placed a highly respectable 33rd out of 202 games.
 In a similar poll conducted by Avalon Hill but only for their own products, Third Reich placed 6th out of 25 Avalon Hill games.

 In his 1977 book The Comprehensive Guide to Board Wargaming, Nicholas Palmer noted that "Third Reich's strongest point is the military production system, which works smoothly (if with questionable historical accuracy in certain cases) and ties the game together."
 He thought the game was "excellent both for two players or more, though the rules tie the players closely to history and limit diplomatic opportunities."
-He concluded with a warning that the game was "Extremely complex, with rules disputes not uncommon; every participant should be good to make the game really come to life."
+He concluded with a warning that the game was "extremely complex, with rules disputes not uncommon; every participant should be good to make the game really come to life."